jaspy2/jaspy/README.md

 </Directory>
 ```

-Copy `/var/lib/jaspy/weathermap/js/config.dist.js` as `config.js` and replace JASPY_PROMETHEUS_URL and JASPY_NEXUS_URL with a working full urls as seen in this example:
+Copy `/var/lib/jaspy/weathermap/js/config.dist.js` as `config.js` and replace JASPY_PROMETHEUS_URL and JASPY_NEXUS_URL with a working full urls as seen in this example, which assumes that Jaspy VM has ip 172.16.143.39.
+You should probably use a fqdn:

 ```
 config = {